Midwestern Music Camp

 HOW WILL I BE PLACED IN ENSEMBLES?

-Students in the Middle School Music Camp, High School Band, Choir, or Orchestra Camps, and Jazz Workshop will audition for their spaces in ensembles and combos.
+Students in the Middle School Music Camp, High School Band, Choir, and Orchestra Camps will audition for their spaces in ensembles and combos.
 The audition process is part of the learning experience and important for faculty to evaluate what areas the students excel at and in which areas they could benefit from help.
 Each camp has a specific requirement for auditions.
 Audition information will be available in the camp handbooks, which will be posted the website and emailed later in the spring.

 WILL THERE BE A CONCERT AT THE END OF THE WEEK?